HtmlUnit/htmlunit-csp/README.md

 # HtmlUnit - CSP

+This is a general purpose library for working with Content Security Policy policies.

+* parse CSP policies into an easy-to-use representation
+* ask questions about what a CSP policy allows or restricts
+* warn about nonsensical CSP policies and deprecated or nonstandard features

 This is the code repository of the Content Security Policy support used by HtmlUnit.

 The library was created by forking the [salvation][5] project as it is apparently no longer maintained.
 For HtmlUnit, the code has been adapted to the code style rules used, and support for editing policies has been removed.
 The code is being expanded, restructured and improved primarily to meet the requirements of this project.

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.htmlunit/htmlunit-csp/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.htmlunit/htmlunit-csp)